deidrebrin/shell-workshop/_episodes/01-intro.md

 "words" (i.e. commands)
 gets you a long way, and we'll cover those essentials today.

-The grammar of a shell allows you to combine existing tools into powerful pipelines and handle large volumes of data automatically.
-Sequences of commands can be written into a _script_, improving the reproducibility of workflows.
+The grammar of a shell allows you to combine existing commands into powerful pipelines and handle large volumes of data automatically.
+And sequences of commands can be written and saved into a _script_, which makes your workflow more easily reproducible.

 In addition, the command line is often the easiest way to interact with remote machines like a server and supercomputers.
-Familiarity with the shell is near essential to run a variety of specialized tools and resources including high-performance computing systems.
+Familiarity with the shell is going to make it possible to work with a variety of specialized tools and resources such as high-performance computing systems.
 As clusters and cloud computing systems become more popular for scientific data crunching, being able to interact with the shell is becoming a necessary skill.
-We can build on the command-line skills covered here to tackle a wide range of scientific questions and computational challenges.

 Okay, let's get started!